atreyasha/spp-explainability/docs/develop.md

     **DEADLINE:** *\<2020-12-24 Thu\>*

-    1. Quick minor changes
+    1. Medium-impact changes

-        1.  add discrete choices in arg_parser for `--shared-sl`

-        2.  change argparse argument names later on as this might break things in actual scripts

-        3.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`

-        4.  look into ISO hard encoding when reading files -\> perhaps this can be modified

-        5.  rename variables across source code to more consistent types such as `input_file`, `output_file`, `*_file_stream`, etc.

-    2. Longer minor changes

-        1.  address scattered TODOs in code if still remaining OR otherwise add them to below tasks

-        2.  address debug level issues throughout code -\> esp. where it affects clear typing in `forward` -\> or otherwise just remove `debug` argument altogether
+        1.  address debug level issues throughout code -\> esp. where it affects clear typing in `forward` -\> or otherwise just remove `debug` argument altogether

-        3.  integrate python logger well with or without debug argument in legacy sopa -\> would be better if everything is done through the logger given logging levels
+        2.  integrate python logger to replace debug workflow where possible

+        3.  add different forms of status printing which are independent of the debug argument

+        4.  address scattered TODOs in code if still remaining OR otherwise add them to below tasks

-    3. Core modelling developments
+    2. Core modelling developments

         1.  improve code quality with unique model logging and tensorboard workflows with more metrics where possible -\>